 Here is an example of a basic form that you might see when selecting a row.

 And here are some of the ways the form can be configured.
-On this page, you can see a variety of options: a calendar, chances to write times, and free text boxes.
+On this page, you can see a variety of options: a calendar and chances to write times, that are then worked out by a calculator.

 The form can be set up with alerts, permissions required from other members of staff, and mandatory fields.
 This gives it really useful capabilities in terms of employee workflows, where it is used with great effect.